President under pressure in riot-hit Nicaragua despite reform U-turn - Journal du Cameroun

 “The wounds suffered by students have been from firearms,” he said.

-The unexpected wave of violence in an otherwise relatively tightly controlled country caused international outrage.
+The unexpected wave of violence in an otherwise relatively tightly controlled country caused international outrage and concern, with the United States, the European Union and Pope Francis all calling for calm.

-The United States denounced the “excessive force used by police and others,” urging Ortega’s government to allow journalists to work freely.
+The auxiliary bishop for Managua, Silvio Baez, said on Twitter that “I don’t see any conditions for dialogue with Nicaragua’s government.”

+He called for a halt to the “repression,” the freeing of youths arrested and the lifting of a broadcast ban imposed on an independent TV station.

 “We demand that the Nicaraguan government cease the brutal attacks against the demonstrators and the civilian population,” the Nicaraguan Center for Human Rights said in a joint statement with the International Federation for Human Rights.